vedph/cadmus-lon/README.md

 - [note](https://github.com/vedph/cadmus-general/blob/master/docs/note.md) role `explicit`.
 - [note](https://github.com/vedph/cadmus-general/blob/master/docs/note.md) role `text`.

-- ⭐ `QuotedWorksPart`: "canonical" works quoted by the letter.
+- ⭐ `QuotedWorksPart` (`it.vedph.lon.quoted-works`): "canonical" works quoted by the letter.
 This draws from a hierarchical thesaurus.
 Sporadic works by third parties which you do not want to list here can be added to the entities in the comment.
   - id (`string`, 📚 `quoted-works-ids`, hierarchical)
   - role (`string`, 📚 `quoted-works-roles`)
   - location (`string`)